 Note: users must be logged into their Concur account for this process to work correctly.

-Information on the Launch External URL setup is provided in the Configure Launch External URL - V4 Service section below.
+Information on the Launch External URL setup is provided in the Configure Launch External URL - Expense v4 Service section below.

-Details of the URI used for the Launch External URL request can be found on the V4 Launch External URL Request page.
+Details of the URI used for the Launch External URL request can be found on the Launch External URL - Expense v4 page.